 Referred to as sociedade em comandita (SC) in Portuguese, a limited partnership is formed by a minimum of two partners.
 A minimum of one is obligated to be general and with complete liability for the obligations of the company (socios comanditarias).
 On the other hand, the other one’s liability will be limited and must provide capital to their partnership (socios comanditados).

-General partnership, translated as sociedade em nome collectivo (SNC) comprises of two partners also and who have complete liabilities in the business.
+Translated as sociedade em nome collectivo comprises of two partners also and who have complete liabilities in the business.
 Both of the partners’ responsibilities also involve the right to make decisions in the company’s name and managing it too.
 This form of business does not require any minimum share capital.

-One other type of business that does not require share capital to set up is a single shareholder company.
+One other type of business that does not require share capital to set up.
 The personal assets of the founder of this type of company are liable for the entity’s debts.

 Checking to ensure that the newly created company’s name is there and with a corresponding status as recorded in the National Registry of Collective Entities translated as Registro Nacional de Pessoas Colectivas, RNPC is mandatory.
 In case the name is available, it gets reserved for 48 hours provided a required fee is paid.
 Besides, they can elect a pre-approved name from the database of RNPC.